DavesCodeMusings/BH1750-MicroPython/README.md

 i2c = SoftI2C(scl=Pin(I2C_CLOCK), sda=Pin(I2C_DATA))
 ```

-Now let's add in the device address as a constant, a constant to represent the Power On opcode, and the`write_to()` method that brings it all together.
+Now let's add in the device address as a constant, another constant to represent the Power On opcode, and the`write_to()` method that brings it all together.

 ```py
 from machine import Pin, SoftI2C